lee0c/lee0c.github.io/_posts/2023-05-13-stellars-jay.md

     - card
 ---

-Hand carved stamp of a smiling skull celebrating trans rights.
-Available soon as clear and holographic stickers!
+Hand carved set of stamps depicting a stellar's jay about to take off.
+Based on a photo from [birdpixel](birdpixel.com).

 ## details